tomi-vanek/openapi-routing/README.md

-# Schema-first microservice with OpenAPI 3
+# API-first microservice with OpenAPI 3 schema and Node-JS

 The __openapi-routing__ library is a minimalistic solution to create a microservice from an OpenAPI schema.

 OpenAPI schema is treated as ultimate __single source of truth__ by describing and declaring interface / contract of our microservice.
-From this contract are derived all the routing rules that call appropriate handling functions - the behavior/functionality of the microservice.
+From this contract are derived all the routing rules.
+Routing library calls appropriate handling functions according the routing rules.
+Handler functions are the implementation of microservice behavior / functionality.

 The `openapi-routing` library serves as a lightweight routing specified by Open API 3 in _Node.js_.
 This library does not need Express or any other framework, it uses just standard vanila JavaScript, and _Node.js_.
 But of course it coexists seamlesly with any framework, if the microservice uses framework's functionality.